On the Morita invariance of Categorical Enumerative Invariants: Morita invariance of CEI

 \begin{lem} Let $\big(\CC,\langle-,-\rangle,\{\m_k\}_{k=2}^\infty\big)$ and $\big(\CC',\langle-,-\rangle,\{\m'_k\}_{k=2}^\infty\big)$ be two minimal $A_\infty$-categories with the same underlying set of objects and ${\sf Hom}$-spaces.
 Let $F: \CC \to \CC'$ be an \Ai-functor with $F_1=\id$.
 Then there is a degree one Hochschild cochain $Z \in CC^1(\CC)$ of order two, such that its flow, that is the family of \Ai-pre-functors determined by Lemma \ref{lem:flow}, satisfies $F^1=F$.

 If $F$ is unital, then $Z$ is reduced and therefore the $F^t$ are unital.
-If $\CC$ and $\CC'$ are cyclic and $F$ is a cyclic functor, then $Z$ and $F^t$ are cyclic. \end{lem} \begin{proof} Let $\widehat{F}$ be the colagebra extension of $F$, as before, and denote by $G=\widehat{F}-\id$.
+If $\CC$ and $\CC'$ are cyclic and $F$ is a cyclic functor, then $Z$ and $F^t$ are cyclic. \end{lem} \begin{proof} Let $\widehat{F}$ be the coalgebra homomorphism extension of $F$ as before, and define $G:=\widehat{F}-\id$.
 Since $F_1=\id$, the map $G$ decreases the length of elements in $B\CC$.
-Therefore the following map is convergent:
+Therefore the following sum is convergent: